What Is the Difference Between .CER and .CRT Files?

 In practical terms, CER files are often used to distribute and install SSL certificates on various software applications and devices.
 For example, web servers use SSL/TLS certificates stored in CER files to establish secure connections with web browsers.

-What Is a CRT File?
+What is a CRT File?

 CRT files can be used in secure connections, allowing the receiver to authenticate the sender’s identity, ensuring that the sent information remains unchanged.
 Web servers often utilize SSL/TLS certificates stored in CRT files to establish secure connections with web browsers.

-What Is the Difference Between .CRT and .CER?
+What is the Difference Between .CRT and .CER?

 Using one file extension is often a matter of preference or system-specific conventions.
 Some systems may default to one extension, while others may use the other.